Skip Navigation

 Historically, nearly all rain water infiltrated into the ground where it landed.
 Trees, shrubs, grasses and wildflowers captured and slowed rain water so that it could slowly drip and percolate down to the soil surface.
 A rich layer of organic matter was able to absorb rain water, even from heavy storms.

-In the 19th Century, Lake Mendota and Lake Monona in Madison, Wisconsin were a vacation distention for big city dwellers seeking clean, crystal-clear, rejuvenating waters.
+In the 19th Century, Lake Mendota and Lake Monona in Madison, Wisconsin were a vacation destination for big city dwellers seeking clean, crystal-clear, rejuvenating waters.
 Today the waters are so polluted that the beaches are often closed to swimming in the summer.

 We can help reverse this trend so we can live in a landscape and enjoy clean, safe water.
-Here are a few strategies Good Oak can employ at your home, business or neighborhood:
+Here are a few strategies Good Oak can employ at your home, business or neighborhood.

 Bioswale